ArtemDubovskii/ArtemDubovskii/README.md

 ### Hi there, I'm Artem 👋
-🔭 I've been working for an IT company as a systems analyst for almost 4 years
+🔭 I've been working for an IT company as a systems analyst for more than 3 years

 🌱 I finished Data Science course in Yandex Practicum recently